muescha/dot_hammerspoon/README.md

 ### [ChromeTabToNewWindow](/Functions/ChromeTabToNewWindow.lua)

 This feature allows the user to detach the current tab from a browser window and move it into a new window.
 Please note that users may need to customize the menu command to match their current language settings.
 For those interested in contributing to a language-independent solution, pull requests are welcome.
 One possible solution could be to search all menus for specific keywords (similar to the approach used in [KSheet](/Spoons/KSheet.spoon/init.lua), although the exact keywords would need to be determined).

+Shortcuts:
+- hyper + t -> show current tab in new window

 ### [Umlauts.lua](/Functions/Umlauts.lua)